West Virginia First-Time Home Buyer: 2023 Programs and Grants

 First-time home buyer loans in West Virginia

-• USDA loan: For those on low-to-moderate incomes buying in designated rural areas.
+- USDA loan: For those on moderate or low incomes buying in designated rural areas.
 Zero down payment required.
 Credit score requirements vary by lender but often 640.
 Low mortgage insurance rates

 Note that government loan programs (including FHA, VA, and USDA home loans) require you to buy a primary residence.
 That means you can’t use these loans for a vacation home or investment property.

 In addition, most programs let you use gifted money or down payment assistance (DPA) to cover your down payment and closing costs.
-Depending on the mortgage loan you choose, you could potentially get into your new house with minimal cash out of pocket.
+Depending on your mortgage loan, you could get into your new house with minimal cash out of pocket.

 If you’re unsure which program to choose for your first mortgage, your lender can help you find the right match based on your finances and home buying goals.

-WV first-time home buyer programs
+West Virginia first-time home buyer programs

-The WVHDF Homeownership Program offers a range of 30-year, fixed-rate mortgages based on government-backed FHA, VA, and USDA loans as well as conventional loans.
+The WVHDF Homeownership Program offers a range of 30-year, fixed-rate mortgages based on government-backed FHA, VA, USDA loans as well as conventional loans.
 These loans are meant to offer low rates and affordable down payments for West Virginia first-time home buyers.

 To qualify for West Virginia’s Homeownership Program, you must be at or below household income limits that vary by county and household size.
 Check those limits to see if you’re eligible.
-You must also take a home buyer education course to enter the program.
+You must also take a home-buyer education course to enter the program.

 WVHDF Movin’ Up Program